bgd-labs/static-a-token-v3/README.md

 ## Limitations

-The static aToken will keep track of LM rewards per user only for the first token listed on the incentives controller present on token initialization.
+The `stataToken` will keep track of LM rewards per user only for the first token listed on the incentives controller present on token initialization.

-The static aToken is using transparent proxy pattern, so the token is potentially upgradable to keep track of a new incentives controller or token down the line.
+The `stataToken` is using transparent proxy pattern, so the token is potentially upgradable to keep track of a new incentives controller or token down the line.

 ## Security procedures